OUR TEAM

 860-445-7626 x112

 Jeremy comes to The Light House with a background as an Art Instructor, Operations Supervisor, and Operations and HR Manager.
 In his role as Operations Manager, he oversees both the transportation and facilities departments, and is in charge of all operational issues within our campuses.
 He likes the constant changing challenges he faces each day, the wonderful and caring staff that work at The Light House and the amazing students.
-In his free time, Jeremy enjoys the outdoors, video games, and traveling.
+In his free time, Jeremy enjoys the outdoors and traveling.

 Heading 1